ColasNahaboo/cgibashopts/tests/README.md

 # Cgibashopts test suite
 This is a test suite of the cgibashopts library, using [tewiba](http://colas.nahaboo.net/Software/Tewiba) (included)

-Just run `RUN-ALL-TESTS.sh` to run all the tests silently.
+Just run `RUN-ALL-TESTS` to run all the tests silently.
 No output means everything is OK.
-Use `RUN-ALL-TESTS.sh -v` for verbose mode.
+Use `RUN-ALL-TESTS -v` for verbose mode.
 Each set of tests is in a `*.test` file, that can be also run individually:

 - `query-string.test` tests the GET mode, using a query string for arguments
 - `form.test` replays saved data for test in POST mode